chenweigao/jekyll-blog/about.md

 -------

 Authoring great user experiences with Python, C++, and Linux.
 Advocating for the open web.
 Managing and mentoring dev teams.
 Performing code reviews.
 Writing white papers and API documentation.
-Particating in the black art of software estimation.
+Participating in the black art of software estimation.
 Drawing from a strong background in many diverse web technologies and frameworks.

 Experience